 The CISA May 9 remediation deadline for the actively exploited Palo Alto PAN-OS root-level RCE (CVE-2026-0300) has arrived with official patches still not available, requiring agencies to apply interim mitigations immediately.

-GitHub announced on June 16 that Code Quality moves to general availability as a purchasable product on July 20, priced at $10 per active committer per month.
+GitHub Code Quality exits public preview on July 20, priced at $10 per active committer per month, with additional usage-based charges for AI-powered capabilities.

 Salesforce dropped the Agent Script toolchain — parser, linter, compiler, LSP, and editor integrations — under Apache 2.0 alongside the Summer '26 release, which also brings Agentforce Builder to GA.